Join the Global Breast Cancer Movement

 Median

-The middle value of a group of numbers.
+The middle value (50th percentile) of a group of numbers.

 Medical Oncologist

-A physician specializing in the treatment of cancer using chemotherapy, hormone therapy and targeted therapy.
+A physician who specializes in the treatment of cancer using chemotherapy, hormone therapy, HER2-targeted therapy and other drug therapies.

 Melatonin

 Hormone made by the pineal gland in the brain.
-It is an important part of the body's internal timing system.
+It’s an important part of the body’s internal timing system.

 Menarche